bkleinen/lab-01-rails-starter-box/README.md

     ...
     vagrant@rails-starter-box:~$

 Port 3000 in the host computer is forwarded to port 3000 in the virtual machine.
 Thus, applications running in the virtual machine can be accessed via localhost:3000 in the host computer.

+The directory rails-starter-box is also available inside the box as /Vagrant.
+Start your rails projects there, and you will be able to use you windows IDE to edit the files.

 ## What's In The Box